zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ## 2. The Engine Under the Table

 Imagine you are driving down a highway at night.
 When everything is going smoothly, you don’t actually look at your windshield.
 It is completely transparent.
-You look through it, focusing entirely on the **Road**: the shared story, the curves of the plot, and the immediate danger ahead.
+You look through it, focusing entirely on the **Road**: the shared situation—what is happening, what is at stake, and what is about to change.

+The **Road** is not a story in the literary sense.
+It is not a pre-authored plot or a dramatic arc.
+It is the living diegetic situation: the characters, conditions, and events that all participants hold as real inside the game at this moment.
+When we talk about the fiction, this is what we mean.

 But the moment a heavy downpour hits, or a large insect splashes right in your line of sight, your focus instantly shifts.
 You are no longer looking at the road.
 You are staring directly at the **Windshield**: the rules, the stats, and the procedures.
 You’re watching the wipers struggle to clear the view.

 This is exactly what happens every week at our gaming tables.
 A Fiction Engine is the specific way a system connects the Windshield to the Road.
-It’s the mechanism that decides when the rules need to step in, and more importantly, how they hand control back to the story.
+It’s the mechanism that decides when the rules need to step in, and more importantly, how they hand control back to the fiction.

 Let’s look at how this plays out with two different groups trying to achieve the exact same thing: breaking down a locked wooden door to escape a guard patrol.